metapages/metapage/docs/index.md

 A website can crunch data, show interactive plots and graphics, allow sophisticated user interaction.
 In other words, all manner of useful things.

-When you have somethine like a webiste that is specialized and does something well, eventually people want to combine useful pieces into a bigger whole.
+When you have somethine like a website that is specialized and does something well, eventually people want to combine useful pieces into a bigger whole.

 These are metapages.